David Miscavige: Abuse lawsuits

 In 2019, a then-unnamed female individual, who was raised as a Scientologist and joined the Sea Org as Miscavige's steward at age 15, filed suit against Miscavige and Scientology.
 The lawsuit also alleged kidnapping, stalking, libel, slander, constructive invasion of privacy and intentional infliction of emotional distress.
 Lawyers for Scientology convinced a judge to move the case to internal church arbitration in January 2020.
 Miscavige is named in a lawsuit involving a series of rapes by Scientologist Danny Masterson, and subsequent efforts by the Scientology organization to harass Masterson's victims.
 Scientology's lawyers had tried to force the case into internal church arbitration, similar to the case in 2020, but this failed following a three-judge ruling in January 2022.

 Three former Scientology workers filed a lawsuit for human trafficking, and peonage of children as young as six years old, against Miscavige and Scientology in April 2022.
 The lawsuit also alleges repeated sexual assault of children by senior members of the Sea Org, of which Miscavige was leader at the time and remains so to the present.
 The court overseeing the case was told by counsel for the plaintiffs that Miscavige was evading service in the case over a period of months, with at least fourteen attempts being made to serve the summons.
 The evasion included Miscavige ordering the security team at his house to prevent the summons from being delivered.
 The court found the allegations sufficiently credible that it ordered that Miscavige be served through the office of the Secretary of State of Florida.
+In February 2023, the U.S. District Court for the Middle District of Florida ruled that Miscavige had been properly served via substituted service through the Florida Secretary of State, after plaintiffs demonstrated extensive attempts to serve him personally.